canyavall/Portfolio/ThinkCode/README.md

   * Automaton: read from an array and check the positions and final value
   * mix: Given 2 string, find the subsequence of each and return where are they found
-  * flatAndSort: Given 1 bidimensional Array, return a sorted array of them / filterLucky: filter if a number in an array of numbers has the number 7 inside
+  * flatAndSort: Given 1 bidimensional Array, return a sorted array of them
+  * filterLucky: filter if a number in an array of numbers has the number 7 inside
+  * maxPOssibleScore: Check max score from an object and an array

 * Java
   * findLetter: Finds a missing char in one string